Dining in Courchevel

 At the crepes end La Creperie du Tremplin (Place du Tremplin; +33 (0) 479 08 10 90; letremplin-courchevel.com) serves Breton pancakes as well as Savoyard fondues and raclettes in the evening.

 There are many more Savoyard specialists but it doesn’t have to be French food of course.
-There are several choices for Italian but La Cendree (Le Maroly; +33 (0) 479 08 29 38) has been run for three decades on the village by Ted di Trapani who has established its reputation as “The Italian restaurant in Courchevel” for 29 years with a very high standard of food.
-Le Cafe de la Poste (Place du Forum; +33 (0) 479 00 42 75) is a little simpler, and indeed lists “affordable” among its more appealing aspects.
-It operates a wood fired pizza oven alongside Savoy specialities.
+There are several choices for Italian but La Cendree (Le Maroly; +33 (0) 479 08 29 38) has been run for three decades by Ted di Trapani who has established its reputation as the Italian restaurant in Courchevel.

 At the very top of the already very high-standard pile, Chabichou (Rue des Chenus ; +33 (0) 479 08 00 55; chabichou-courchevel.com), with two Michelin stars, is acknowledged to be one of the world’s finest restaurants.

-Courchevel has some excellent food shops ready to serve its discerning clientele with everything from the ingredients of an omlette to a gourmet meal.
+Courchevel has some excellent food shops ready to serve its discerning clientele with everything from the imakings of an omlette to those of a gourmet meal.

-In 1850, Au Pain d’Antan (Rue des Tovets; +33 (0) 479 08 23 07) is an excellent bakery where fresh baked homemade specialities include nut cake, Croc Courch and Macaron.
+Au Pain d’Antan (Rue des Tovets, +33 (0) 479 08 23 07) is an excellent bakery where fresh-baked homemade specialities include nut cake, Croc Courch and Macaron.
 It also operates a roast meat department, with smoked salmon, "foie gras" and fowls, savoie cheese and French wines.
+There are also branches further down the mountain.

 L'Epicerie Les Gourmets (Rue de l'église Bâtiment du Clocher; +33 (0) 4 79 00 84 02; maisonbraissand.com) is a good choice for fine quality foods of all kinds, including caviar, truffles and champagnes.